janyksteenbeek/nporadio-visualradio-stream-grabber/README.md

-# NPO Radio Visual Radio stream link grabber
+# NPO Radio Visual Radio DRM stream link grabber

-This is a Go HTTP service that NPO Radio stream links with DRM.
-It saves the stream links into cache and updates them every 2 hours.
-This is done to prevent the stream links from expiring.
+This Go-based HTTP service fetches and refreshes DRM-protected NPO Radio Visual Radio stream URLs.
+These URLs expire regularly, which makes them unreliable to use directly in tools like Home Assistant.
+The service solves this by automatically retrieving fresh stream links, caching them in memory, and updating them every two hours.
+Other applications can then request stable, always-valid URLs from the service instead of dealing with the DRM endpoints themselves.

+When another application — for example Home Assistant — requests a stream, the service simply returns the cached, always-valid URL through a small HTTP API.
+If the cache is empty or expired, it fetches a new URL on demand.
+This makes the service a stable, lightweight proxy between your local setup and NPO’s frequently changing stream URLs.

 ## Usage